-This section describes the sources and methods the Authority and FRA used to analyze potential impacts from implementing the Central Valley Wye alternatives on transportation resources.
+This section describes the sources and methods the Authority used to analyze potential impacts from implementing the Central Valley Wye alternatives on transportation resources.
 These methods apply to both NEPA and CEQA unless otherwise indicated.
-Refer to Section 3.1.3.4, Methods for Evaluating Impacts, for a description of the general framework for evaluating impacts under NEPA and CEQA.
-As described in Section 3.2.1 and in the following discussions, the Authority and FRA have applied the same methods and many of the same data sources from the Merced to Fresno Final EIR/EIS to this Draft Supplemental EIR/EIS.
+Refer to Section 3.1.5.4, Methods for Evaluating Impacts, for a description of the general framework for evaluating impacts under NEPA and CEQA.
+As described in Section 3.2.1 and in the following discussions, the Authority applied the same methods and many of the same data sources from the Merced to Fresno Final EIR/EIS to this Final Supplemental EIR/EIS.
 Refer to the Transportation Technical Report (Authority and FRA 2016) for more information regarding the methods and data sources used in this analysis.
-Laws, regulations, and orders (see Section 3.2.2) that regulate transportation resources.
+Laws, regulations, and orders (see Section 3.2.2) that regulate transportation resources were also considered in the evaluation of impacts on transportation resources.